duckdb/duckdb-web/docs/guides/import/read_file.md

 ---

 DuckDB allows directly reading files via the [`read_text`](#read_text) and [`read_blob`](#read_blob) functions.
-These functions accept a file name, a list of file names or a glob pattern, and output the content of each file as a `VARCHAR` or `BLOB`, respectively, as well as additional metadata such as the file size and last modified time.
+These functions accept a filename, a list of filenames or a glob pattern, and output the content of each file as a `VARCHAR` or `BLOB`, respectively, as well as additional metadata such as the file size and last modified time.

 ## `read_text`

+The `read_text` table function reads from the selected source(s) to a `VARCHAR`.

 ```sql
 SELECT size, parse_path(filename), content